Performance Comparison Between A Simple Full-Duplex Multi-Antenna Relay And A Passive Reflecting Intelligent Surface: Introduction

-In this paper, we first propose a simple single RF-chain multi-antenna FD relay implemented with $b$-bit analog phase shifters, where two different antenna arrays are used for transmission and reception, respectively, with passive self-interference suppression between them.
+The main contributions of this paper are as follows.
+In this paper, we first propose to investigate a simple single RF chain multi-antenna FD relay implemented with $b$-bit analog phase shifters, where two different antenna arrays are used for transmission and reception, respectively, with passive self-interference suppression between them.
 Next, we derive an achievable data rate when the proposed FD relay is employed to relay the signal between a source and a destination.
-Finally, we compare the achievable data rate of the proposed FD relaying system with the achievable data rate of the same system but with the FD relay replaced by an ideal passive IRS.
-Our results show that the proposed relaying system with 2-bit quantized analog phase shifters can significantly outperform the IRS-assisted systems.
+Finally, we compare the achievable data rate of the proposed FD relaying system with the achievable data rate of the same system but with the FD relay replaced by an ideal passive RIS.
+Our results show that the proposed relaying system with 2-bit quantized analog phase shifters significantly outperforms the RIS-assisted systems.
+In fact, the performance gains are so large, at least for small to intermediate numbers of antenna elements, that we believe it makes this result of interest to the wireless community.
+Next, the proposed FD relay can also be built with reconfigurable holographic surfaces, one surface for the transmit-side and one for the receive-side.
+For such a scenario, we derive the energy efficiency of the relay-assisted system and compare it with the RIS-assisted system.
+Our numerical results show that the energy efficiency of the relay-assisted system built with reconfigurable holographic surfaces is significantly higher than the energy efficiency of the RIS-assisted system.

+We note that we compare the proposed FD relay with a passive RIS and not with an active RIS.
+The main reason for this is the comparison of the performances between an active RIS and a passive RIS in \cite{9530750}, where it was shown that an active RIS outperforms the passive RIS only for a small number of reflective elements.
+When an RIS has a medium to a large number of reflective elements, the passive RIS significantly outperforms the active RIS due to the amplification of noise at the active RIS, please see \cite{9530750}.

+This paper is organized as follows.
+In Sec.~\ref{sec-sm}, we provide the system, relay, and channel models.
+In Sec.~\ref{sec-ar} , we provide the achievable data rates and energy efficiencies of the relay and RIS systems.
+In Sec.~\ref{sec-nr}, we provide numerical results and Sec.~\ref{sec-c} concludes the paper.